 Such incidents can be very grave, especially when the victim is a young child.
 In one case, a pack of four dogs attacked three children, including a 5-year-old girl who suffered a punctured lung and broken ribs.
 Her 6-year-old brother was badly bitten in his legs and needed a total of 235 stitches.

-Ultimately, dog owners must take responsibilities for their pets, when those pets have the ability to kills and maim.
+Ultimately, dog owners must take responsibility for their pets, when those pets have the ability to kills and maim.